edegreef/arctic-whales-resequencing/README.md

 Steps to process raw reads (fastq.gz's) to prepare for SNP calling.
 01. Index reference genomes and look at stats
 02. Run fastqc on reads for quality check
 03. Merge fastqs if multiple lanes.
 Will note here that it's better to trim first before merging.
-In this case it didn't make a difference, but in future it's better practice to trim before merge in case of a bad sequencing lane or something.
+In this case it didn't make a difference, but in future it's better practice to trim before merge in case of a bad sequencing lane.
 04. Trim fastqs with *Trimmomatic*
 05. Map reads to reference genome with *BWA*.
 Two scripts here, one for compute canada (05cc) and one for biology cluster (05biol).
 Did it in parts/batches across both.
 06. Remove duplicate reads with *picard*